aquasecurity/tfsec/docs/checks/aws/cloudtrail/enable-all-regions.md

 title: Cloudtrail should be enabled in all regions regardless of where your AWS resources are generally homed
 ---

+# Cloudtrail should be enabled in all regions regardless of where your AWS resources are generally homed

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation